 “Review after 15 years is appropriate for those who were young at the time of their crime,” Pisaturo wrote in an April 2017 letter supportive of the legislation.
 “Psychological evidence shows that individuals who were adolescents have a unique propensity for rehabilitation and are able to successfully reintegrate into the community after maturity and growth.
 Research demonstrates that criminal recidivism rates decline after the brain fully matures, in the late 20s.”

 Pisaturo concluded her letter by urging the legislature not to “underestimate the power of hope as a motivator for behavioral change.
 For children who grew up in communities of poverty and violence, being sentenced to decades in prison without review only further reinforces messages of hopelessness and lack of self worth.
-By giving individuals the chance to present their progress to the Patrol Board, the legislature creates a powerful incentive for youth to grow into mature adults, creating a safer community both within and outside of prison walls.”
+By giving individuals the chance to present their progress to the Parole Board, the legislature creates a powerful incentive for youth to grow into mature adults, creating a safer community both within and outside of prison walls.”

 This year, Pisaturo’s words turned into action.
 In April, the board proposed new guidelines pertaining to children under 18 who had been convicted of crimes.
 The Board said it would “take into consideration the diminished culpability of juveniles as compared to that of adults, the hallmark features of youth and any subsequent growth and increased maturity of the prisoner during incarceration.”
 Other factors the board would review included participation in rehabilitative and educational programs while in prison; age at the time of the offense, efforts made toward rehabilitation and evidence of remorse among other considerations.